flyingfisch/flyingfisch.github.io/_drafts/thoughts-on-ui.md

 categories: programming frontend
 ---

+> This post needs a lot of help.
+May not finish it.

 I was building an ASP.NET MVC web app recently and thought I would document some of different schemes I came up with.
 These are pretty high-level, so they should relate to most if not all web backend languages.
 I will be using C# for the